CooliMC/docker-services/jellyfin-rclone/README.md

 ## Merges Images

 This mod merges the [linuxserver/docker-jellyfin](https://github.com/linuxserver/docker-jellyfin) and [mumie/rclone-mount](https://github.com/Mumie-hub/docker-services/tree/master/rclone-mount) docker images for internal network and cloud storage mount via the rclone application to the containers file system.
-The reason for this mod is to prevent the use of mounted host paths with complicated `bind/bind-propagation:shared` volumes to share the rclone mounted media libaries with the jellyfin server.
+The reason for this mod is to prevent the use of mounted host paths with complicated `bind/bind-propagation:shared` volumes to easily share the rclone mounted media libaries with the jellyfin server.

 ## Docker compose
 The docker-compose file needs a `devices` entry for jellyfin ([Official Documentation](https://jellyfin.org/docs/general/administration/hardware-acceleration.html))